elcritch/plotex/README.md

 ## Changes

+- v0.2.2 fixed multi-graph support, added test `output-dual.html`
+- v0.2.1 added optional support for :cldr_datetime in addition to :calendar for datetime
+- v0.2.0 refactored some of the options
+- v0.1.1 added hex package
+- v0.1.1 has support for NaiveDateTime (easier to convert to user local time on the fly)
 - v0.1.0 has basic plotting functionality included

-- v0.1.1 has support for NaiveDateTime (easier to convert to user local time on the fly)
-- v0.1.1 added hex package
-- v0.2.0 refactored some of the options
-- v0.2.1 added optional support for :cldr_datetime in addition to :calendar for datetime
-- v0.2.2 fixed multi-graph support, added test `output-dual.html`
+# Features

+Supports creating axis and scaling for both numeric and DateTime/NaiveDateTime series from Elixir Streams or Enums.
+Scaling and sizing can be modified with CSS used for styling everything else including font sizes.

+Graph generation is designed to be modular.

-## Next Features
+## Future Features

 - The API and handline of the plot gutters need to be polished
 - Better better support for changing aspect ratios
 - Legends
 - Add introspective abilities

-### Features

-Supports creating axis and scaling for both numeric and DateTime/NaiveDateTime series from Elixir Streams or Enums.
-Scaling and sizing can be modified with CSS used for styling everything else including font sizes.
-Graph generation is designed to be modular.

 ## Installation